-I am excited to be a part of the First Lutheran Children’s Program as both a School Age Care teacher and Toddler teacher.
+I am excited to be a part of the First Lutheran Children’s Program as the First Lutheran Day Camp Director.
 My work in childcare began in 2005 at First Lutheran when I became a counselor at the summer day camp during my college years.
 I have also been a full-time professional nanny.
 I have always loved working with children and families and in 2014 I became a Postpartum Doula and Lactation Educator while living in Los Angeles, CA. This allowed me to come back to Maine during the summer to be the Assistant Director and Curriculum Director of First Lutheran Day Camp for several seasons.
 Since 2011, I have also frequently volunteered with the God’s Child Project in Guatemala, serving in their malnourished children’s clinic and coordinating donations for their outreach programs.
 I am excited to finally be back in my home state of Maine working for First Lutheran Children’s Programs, and First Lutheran Church as the Youth and Family Ministry Director year round.

 Business ManagerI joined First Lutheran Children’s Programs in 1999 after fifteen years in the business world.
 My job at First Lutheran is to keep the “business” part of the program running smoothly so that Jackie and our teachers can focus on the children.
 I have a Bachelor of Science degree in Mathematics and a Masters in Business Administration.
 I am the person behind the scenes and the voice on the phone.